How to Effectively Meet with Legislators/Staff

 - Arrive 5-10 minutes prior to the meeting.

-- Briefly introduce yourself and other attendees.
+- Briefly introduce yourself, CAI as an organization, and other attendees.

 - Let the legislator know how many individuals reside in your association(s).